Wrestling: Amateur pankration

-Belt wrestling alysh
+Alysh belt wrestling

 Alysh is a Turkic term for a Central Asian folk wrestling style which involves the wearing of jackets, trousers and thick belts.
 Throughout the contest the wrestlers must retain their hold on each other's belt.
-For this reason it is also referred to as 'belt wrestling alysh' or 'alysh belt wrestling'.
+For this reason it is also referred to as 'belt wrestling alysh' or 'alysh belt wrestling' (BWUWW).

+Pahlavani wrestling

+The origin of pahlavani wrestling goes back to ancient Persia and is said to have been practiced by mythological Iranian heroes.
+It combines martial arts, calisthenics, strength training, and music, and was originally used to train warriors..
+It is recognized by UNESCO as among the world's longest-running forms of sport.
+The best wrestlers earn the title of pahlevan (hero).
+It is similar to freestyle wrestling, however wrestlers wear pants which extend from the waist to below the knees and a belt.
+They are allowed to use or grab pants or belt as a grip, use legs, waist, clinch, leg trips and lift or throw, with the goal being to touch their opponent's shoulders to the mat.

 Beach wrestling

 UWW, then known as FILA, codified the form of beach wrestling in 2004.
-Beach wrestling is standing wrestling done by wrestlers, male or female, inside a sand-filled circle measuring 7 m in diameter.
+Beach wrestling (BW) is standing wrestling done by wrestlers, male or female, inside a sand-filled circle measuring 7 m in diameter.
 The style originally mirrored the rules used before the use of wrestling mats, and beach wrestling has been regarded as the oldest version of international competitive wrestling.
 The wrestlers wear swimsuits rather than special wrestling uniforms.
 Wrestlers may also wear spandex or athletic shorts.

 The international rules have been modified in 2015 by UWW, with the current rules allowing wrestlers to score points via takedowns, pushing their opponent out of bounds, or bringing the opponent down to their back.
 In addition to the annual World Beach Wrestling Championships, beach wrestling has been contested at Youth Olympic Games, Asian Games, Down Under Games, Mediterranean Games and at the 2019 World Beach Games.